-- drawing conclusions and making judgements based on a reasoned consideration of evidence and/or different viewpoints; - making recommendations and decisions that consider different elements of an issue and/ or address interests of different stakeholders; and - evaluating different types of geographical data, methods of data collection and analysis.
+- synthesizing knowledge from different sub-fields in geography; - drawing conclusions and making judgements based on a reasoned consideration of evidence and/or different viewpoints; - making recommendations and decisions that consider different elements of an issue and/ or address interests of different stakeholders; and - evaluating different types of geographical data, methods of data collection and analysis.

 In the national examination, 60% of the marks are allocated to questions that fulfil AO1 and AO2.
 The other 40% of the marks are allocated to questions that fulfil AO1 and AO3.
-Students sit for a three hour examination that consists of data-response and structured essay questions.
+Students attempt two papers at separate sittings.
+The first paper consists of data-response questions and the second paper consists of structured essay questions.